psamuels00/artwork/README.md

 - create a filter for replace(r/([a-z])([A-Z])/g, "$1 $2") if not replaced by slugs
 - redesign image page navigation so fingers do not cover image to reach controls
 - add Next/Prev buttons to bottom of project pages
+- maybe show two categories/pics per row on doodles main page on mobile
+- maybe list the doodles in alphabetical order so they match the menus, at least on mobile